Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 ## PR OPTIONS

+> [!WARNING]
-When merging a PR the are few options:
+> Remember when merging a PR the are few options:
-1. **Create a merge commit**: All commits will be added.
+> 1. **Create a merge commit**: All commits will be added.
-2. **Squash and rebase**: 1 commit will be added.
+> 2. **Squash and rebase**: 1 commit will be added.
-3. **Rebase and merge**: 1 commit will be added and rebase.
+> 3. **Rebase and merge**: 1 commit will be added and rebase.

 The use-case depends on your team's workflow.
 They may prefer only a single commit is added to keep the base branch clean and readable.

 ## REQUIRED REVIEWERS

-PR can have multiple required reviewers who must write a review that appoves the changes.
+PR can have multiple required reviewers who must write a review that approves the changes.

 If your repository requires reviews, pull requests must have a specific number of approving reviews from people with *write* or *admin* permissions in the repository before they can be merged.